How Much is VAT in UK

 Submitting VAT Returns

-If registered for VAT in the UK, you must submit VAT returns quarterly to HM Revenue and Customs (HMRC).
+If you’re VAT registered in the UK, you usually submit VAT returns quarterly (unless you’re on a different scheme).

 Submit Your Tax Return Online on Akaunting’s MTD for VAT (UK)